Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 **Explanation:**

-Bad Magic Number error indicates that the host (Maya) is using different version of Python then the script (GS CurveTools).
+Bad Magic Number error indicates that the host (Maya) is using different version of Python than the script (GS CurveTools).

 .. image:: images/maya_versions_in_zip.png
 	:align: right